Physically constrained quantum clock-driven dynamics: Clock degradation and dispersion law

 where $\mathcal{F}[\hat{V}_E](k) = \int dx \hat{V}_E(x) e^{- i k x} $ denotes the Fourier transform of the engine Hamiltonian.
 Even in the case in which $\la\mathcal{F}[\hat{V}_E]\ra_E \propto f(k,t) \delta(k-k')$, the interaction term still introduces a complex and non-trivial deviation from linearity into the dispersion relation.
 One of the consequences of the non-linearity of the dispersion relation is wave-packet broadening \cite{DIELS20061} \footnote{We are not considering Airy wavepackets \cite{berry1979nonspreading}, which are well-known for being the only nonspreading-wavepacket solutions to Schrödinger's equation.
-Nonetheless, it's important to note that Airy wavepackets exhibit acceleration, making them unsuitable as candidates for position-based timekeeping. }.
+Nonetheless, it's important to note that Airy wavepackets exhibit acceleration, making them unsuitable as candidates for position-based timekeeping.} .
 When the wave-packet width becomes comparable to $W$, from the point of view of the engine's dynamics, we are not able to select which of the transformations is the one we must implement to reproduce the target dynamics: in other words, \textit{we do not know what time it is}.
 We interpret this phenomenon as a manifestation of clock degradation arising from the interaction with the engine.
 This interaction leads to the emergence of an effective mass $\propto (\partial^2_k \omega_k)^{-1}$, even when the free clock field is originally massless.
 On the other hand, the coupling \eqref{eq:hamiltonian_pre_int} is a translation of \eqref{malabarba} for quantum fields, which in turn finds its origins in the broader concept of the ancilla-clock system initially introduced in \cite{horodecki2013fundamental}.
 Therefore, for clocks falling within this broad class, our findings provide direct evidence of the intrinsic connection between degradation and the effective mass of the system operating as a clock.
-Directly solving the clock's dynamics under \eq\eqref{eq:effective_int_clock} in order to quantify the effects of degradation is unpractical.
-In the next section we take advantage of our model to introduce a time operator formalism that will enable us to achieve a comprehensive characterization of clock degradation.
+An interesting possibility would be preparing a pulse with an initial negative effective mass, for example by engineering the dispersion to mimic that of a particle in an inverted harmonic potential.
+The idea would be to counteract the induced degradation, interpreted here as the pulse acquiring a positive effective mass.
+The implications of such a scenario will be discussed in the next section.